oVirt/ovirt-site/source/feature/instance-types.html.md

 #### Image

 Will be created from an existing VM using the **Create Image** - similar to the way how the templates are created today.
-Opened question: Do we want them to be stateless in 3.3?

 #### Volume